aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/date-formatting/_index.md

 type: docs
 weight: 10
 url: /python-net/format-number-to-date/
-description: This article will introduce how to format number to date using Aspose.Cells for .NET API.
+description: This article will introduce how to format number to date using Aspose.Cells for Python via .NET API.
 keywords: format number as date, cell number settings, format number to date, date settings, date format.
 ---